Finding What You Need in PDFs¶

 <ElementCollection[TextElement](count=1)>

-# Find text with 'Helvetica' in the font name
+# Find text that uses Helvetica font

 page.find_all('text[fontname*=Helvetica]')